gilatoes/arduino-optiga-trust-x/README.md

 <<<<<<< HEAD
 ### helloBootCamp
 helloBootCamp example helps to verify the I2C host controller board is working by printing some information on the serial monitor and getting keyboard input.
-The default serial monitor is using 38400 baud, 8 bit None parity and 1 stop bit.
+The default serial monitor is using 115200 baud, 8 bit None parity and 1 stop bit.
 Using other serial terminal program such as Tera Term, the XMC1100 serial port will shows up as "JLink CDC UART Port".

+From the File->Preferences, it is useful to enable the "Show verbose output during compilation and upload."
+As the compilation and uploading can takes a few minutes enabling verbose output enables monitoring and debugging the software build process.

 ### getUniqueID
 getUniqueID example demonstrate reading of OPTIGA™ Trust X unique chip ID from data object 0xE0C2.
 The chip ID consists of 27 bytes and can be decoded using the Data structure Coprocessor UID table found in the solution reference manual.

+### getRandom
+getRandom example uses OPTIGA™ Trust X to generate true random numbers.
+This example output is configurable for various random numbers length (16, 32, 64, 128, 256).
+High quality random number is very important for cryptography application.

 ### getCertificate
 getCertificate example reads a digital certificate stored within OPTIGA™ Trust X Chip data Object 0xE0E0.
 The certificate is encoded in X.509 format and dump out as hex output.